Rising Storm (video game): Development

 First announced on May 18, 2010, Rising Storm was developed between Tripwire Interactive and the modding community.

 Reception

-Rising Storm earned strongly positive reception from fans and media alike.
-PC Gamer magazine gave it a rating of 86/100, calling it "A gritty, brutal WWII shooter that uses its scale, setting, and fidelity to great effect."
-The game was also well received on Metacritic, attaining 82/100 from critics and an 8.5 from users.
+Rising Storm earned a positive reception from fans and media alike.
+PC Gamer magazine gave it a rating of 86/100, calling it "a gritty, brutal WWII shooter that uses its scale, setting, and fidelity to great effect."
+The game has a critic score of 82 and a user score of 84 on review aggregator Metacritic.

 Sequel

 Rising Storm 2: Vietnam is a sequel to Rising Storm and focuses on the Vietnam War.
 It was developed by Tripwire Interactive and Antimatter Games.
 Announced on June 17, 2015, the game was released May 30, 2017.